mfdeveloper/cordova-plugin-nativeview/README.md

 *  from a ".xib" file.
 If not exists, try instantiate just by
 *  UIViewController class.
 *
-*  By convention, your ViewController class needs finish with
+*  By convention, your ViewController class/xib needs contains 'Controller'
+*  string in any part of the name
-* 'ViewController'.
+* .
 */
 cordova.plugins.NativeView.show('MyUIViewController');
 ```